 This insightful experience gives students the opportunity to gain valuable knowledge through professional and personal talks by a range of people with successful careers in the arts.
 They include contemporary artists, staff from the MCA, university and arts colleges.
-The workshops provide important benchmarks and give students the information and expectations needed to undertake a career in the arts.
-Students also become familiar with the support mechanisms available to them; important practical information such as how to gain entry into university and the role of university, the process involved, who to see and talk to, and resources available to them.
-Talks are also given by ATSI staff, and where possible from lecturers at arts colleges about what assistance and support mechanisms are available for ATSI students at arts colleges, courses on offer there, what is involved in obtaining a degree and other opportunities.
+The onsite workshop also provides important benchmarks and gives students the information and expectations needed to undertake a career in the arts.
+Students also become familiar with the support mechanisms available to them, important practical information such as how to gain entry into university, the process involved, who to see and talk to, and resources available to them.
+Djurali participants also visit an Arts College to engage with ATSI staff, current students and where possible lecturers, about what assistance is available to ATSI students on campus.
+This includes available courses, insight into obtaining a degree and other opportunities.

-The focus of Djurali is flexible and can also include camera, painting or film based workshops, depending on the needs of the community.
-We also explore possible ways of linking the types of resources the MCA has available to promote a greater awareness of this program through the use of the web and multi media.
+The focus of both the onsite and modified offsite Djurali programs is flexible and can also include camera, painting, drawing or film based workshops, depending on artist practice and the needs of the school community.
+We also explore possible ways of linking the types of resources the MCA has available to promote a greater awareness of this program through the use of the web and multimedia.

 (Places limited to 15 students for onsite Djurali program)